Hypothyroidism in Dogs

 Hypothyroid dogs respond quickly to thyroxine (T4) treatment, with improvements in attitude, mood, mental alertness, energy, activity levels, appetite, and aggressive behavior during the first week or two.
 Skin and coat problems usually improve within four to six weeks, while hair regrowth may take four months or longer.
 In most cases thyroid medication is needed for life.

 Medication can be given either with or without food but should always be given the same way because food interferes with absorption and thyroxine binds to soy and calcium.
 Many veterinarians recommend giving thyroid medication at least an hour before or three hours after meals.
 If symptoms do not resolve or T4 levels remain low when supplements are given with meals, they should be given separately to ensure adequate absorption.

 Soloxine (levothyroxine sodium) is the most commonly prescribed medication for hypothyroid dogs.
-(Synthroid is the same drug’s human formulation.)
+(Synthroid is the same drug’s human formulation, but may not work well for dogs -- one person reported that her dog developed severe acid reflux while taking Synthroid that resolved when the dog was switched to Soloxine.
+In addition, the dosage needed was reduced by half.)
 Because thyroid supplementation increases the metabolic rate, dogs with significant heart disease or hypertension (high blood pressure) should be treated with caution.